 - VJBL coaching applications called for via the WBA website and social media.
 Potential VJBL coaches emailed and encouraged to apply. - Coaching applications closed.
 Werribee Basketball VJBL Coach Selection Panel meet to appoint coaches to specific age groups/ genders.
-The coach selection panel consisted of the WBA Business Manager, Player & Coach Development Manager, Rep Coaching Leads and the Rep Committee Chairperson.
 Follow up interviews held at the discretion of the selection panel. - Coaches appointed to age group/genders prior to tryouts (this includes head and assistant coaches).
 Announcements made via the WBA website and social media. - At the later stages of the Representative Tryouts, coaches are appointed to specific teams and specific roles.